sara-sabr/ITStrategy/presentations/en/SLF.md

 ### Purpose

-2018-12 - IT strategy team was created with goal of getting an integrated business-IT strategy
+Dec.
+2018 - IT Strategy team was created with goal of producing an integrated Business-IT Strategy

 > But, we are not doing conventional IT strategy